Webcomic: Two Evil Scientists

 , but it nonetheless features some striking similarities.

-The series has not been updated in over four years, with no word from the writer.
+The series has not been updated since January 2011, with no word from the writer.

 Includes examples of: